 This article is devoted to exploring the best foods that cleanse the liver.
 Below you’ll find a comprehensive list of liver detox foods backed by solid research.
-I’ll also provide some (admittedly subjective) tips for preparing these foods, and then review a few high quality liver detox supplements.
+I’ll also provide some (admittedly subjective) tips for preparing these foods.

 The liver is an indispensable organ that filters toxins out of the blood.
 There are a few key compounds, which we will discuss, that the liver can derive from food in order to function at maximum potential.

 A few weeks ago, I found myself in the produce aisle using Google to figure out which foods I should buy to help my liver detox.
 Right then and there, I decided to do the research myself and create a list that anyone can use.